 Website: You found it!
 Bookmark it now.

 [Note that usefull information and important announcements are posted as issues arise on the 'Course News' page of this website.]

 (See schedule for specific reading assignments.)

-Lecture notes: available for download as PDFs via links on the schedule page of the course website generally two days before the lecture
+Lecture notes: Available for download as PDFs via links on the ‘Schedule’ page of the course website generally two days before a lecture.

 Students are expected to complete the following during the semester:

 1. Attend all classes.

 2. Complete the assigned readings prior to each class.

 3. Complete the three small group discussion exercises.